Google Voice pricing, plans, & hidden fees

 Be prepared to pay for:

-• Google Workspace: Every Google Voice plan, besides the solo plan, requires a Google Workspace subscription.
+• Google Workspace: Every Google Voice pricing plan, besides the solo plan, requires a Google Workspace subscription.
 Prices start at $7 per user per month, but if you want better features — like 5 TB of pooled storage per user — be prepared to pay $22 per user per month.

 • Porting fees: It’s not free to port a number to Google Voice.
 If you’re porting to the free plan with a Verizon, Google Fi, or AT&T number, you’ll pay $20.
 If you migrate your free number to a Google Voice for Business plan, you have to pay a $3 unlocking fee and purchase a temporary carrier plan.